If you have ever been a fan of the designer dog collection, then the Cavachon is your ideal pet.

 Yes.
 They could adapt to apartment living or a house in the country as long as they are mentally stimulated and exercised right.

 Not particularly.
 They would greet everything they meet because they are friendly but they do not have a prey drive.

-The average life expectancy of a Cavachon is 15 to 18 years.
-However, inherit most health problems from their parent breed.
+The average life expectancy of a Cavachon is 12 to 16 years.